 The playback/far-end/music/noise audio will need to be played over a small loudspeaker that, when combined with a DAC and amplifier, should have a very linear frequency response.
 Since the algorithms that are used for AEC model this chain with a linear adaptive filter there will be a larger system mismatch if nonlinearities are present on the playback audio (clipping, hard limiting, distortion, etc.).
-Any signal processing that must be done on the playback audio should be done in the digital domain before the signal is sent to the DAC and the AEC.
+Any signal processing that has to be done on the playback audio should be done in the digital domain before the signal is sent to the DAC and the AEC.
+The previous team selected components that should be adequate, but you are always free to modify these based on technical considerations or availability.

-In addition to a daughterboard for the playback audio subsystem there will be some circuit design and fabrication involved in hooking up the loudspeaker, powering everything, and ensuring that the final product is compact.
 If time / resources permit it would also be useful to have the entire prototype as a single board design (baby / parent units can be constructed to differ only in firmware and possibly the labeling of external buttons).